 (1) In determining whether to accept a particular piece of property, EIUF shall take into account the nature of the proposed gift arrangement, the usefulness of the property for purposes of programs operated by EIUF; the marketability of the property; and carrying costs related to the property, such as property owners association dues, taxes, insurance premiums (taking into account coverage provided), and maintenance expenses.

-(2) The EIUF Executive Officer or EIUF Assistant Treasurer is authorized to accept gifts of real estate on behalf of EIUF only after review by the Real Estate Committee and approval of the Board.
+(2) The EIUF Executive Officer or EIUF Assistant Treasurer is authorized to accept gifts of real estate on behalf of EIUF only after review by the Finance, Audit and Real Estate Committee and approval of the Board.

 (3) The donor shall secure a qualified appraisal of the property.
 The cost of the appraisal shall be borne by the donor.

-(5) An environmental audit shall be required unless the Real Estate Committee decides the requirement can be waived for a particular property, such as a single-family residence.
-The costs associated with such an audit determination may, in the discretion of the Real Estate Committee, be borne by EIUF.
+(5) An environmental audit shall be required unless the Finance, Audit and Real Estate Committee decides the requirement can be waived for a particular property, such as a single-family residence.
+The costs associated with such an audit determination may, in the discretion of the Finance, Audit and Real Estate Committee, be borne by EIUF.
 No property containing hazardous substances or any other known violations of any environmental laws shall be accepted prior to their removal or other remedies assuring that EIUF assumes no liability whatsoever in connection with such hazardous substances or other environmental damages.

 (6) EIUF may accept property subject to a mortgage provided the property has sufficient equity, available cash flow will service the mortgage, and the property is marketable.